-The only negative found using this grip is a situation called the cross over point where players are very likely to be indecisive on which hand side to use, front or backhand side, which can result in a losing round for inexperienced players who are not quick enough to make that decision.
+The only negative thing found about this grip is a situation called the cross-over point.
+The players are very likely to be indecisive on which hand side to use, front or backhand side, which can result in a losing round for inexperienced players who are not quick enough to make that decision.

 And in the deep Shakehand grip, the thumb will rest on the rubber.

 - It gives firm hold on the paddle which stops excess movement in a players hand

 - Reduces flexibility for players who use controlled strokes when playing